 MAOA Gene: Aggressiveness and Neurotransmitter Levels

 Monoamine oxidase inhibitors (MAOIs) are prescribed to treat certain mood disorders, Alzheimer’s disease, and Parkinson’s disease.
 Inhibiting MAOA decreases the breakdown of serotonin, thus allowing it to stick around longer in the brain.
-This is a theoretical way that MAO’s impact mood.
+It is a theoretical way that MAO’s impact mood.

 Knocking out the MAOA gene in mice causes them to exhibit increased aggressiveness – more biting and faster attacks on intruders.
 The researchers think this is due to decreased serotonin during development and early mouse childhood.[ref]